[EN] - Creating a cluster with CoreOS and Docker

 entire cluster, we need to load them by specifying the new name for each

-that indicates our web server which port to use:
+service and the port 80 that indicates our web server which port to use:

 $ fleetctl load nginx@80.service